jakubjanak2004/messenger-repo/README.md

 ![Passwords check Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%206.04.13%E2%80%AFPM.png)

-Password are always asynchronously checked against each other and when are not the same the input label changes background to red
+Password are always asynchronously checked against each other and when are not the same the input label changes background to red.

 When you create an account you are immediatelly redirected to the Chats page.